 - 1 yellow summer squash

-- 2 ears of fresh corn (can substitute with frozen or canned)
+- 2 ears of fresh corn (can substitute shelled, frozen, or canned)

 - 3 stalks scallion/green onion

 - 2 TB Maple Syrup (can substitute with Honey)

 - 1 tsp.
 Dijon Mustard

 Wash all produce and set aside.
 We recommend roasting the corn but it is completely optional.
 If you are going to roast corn, begin by turning on an outdoor grill, or oven broiler, to high heat.
 While the grill or oven heats, shuck and wash corn.
 Once the grill or broiler is hot roast corn on all sides.
 Level of charring on corn is up to individual preference.
 Once corn is roasted, take off the grill or out of the broiler and set aside.
 While corn cools, cut zucchini and squash into small cubes (size should be slightly larger than corn kernels to create uniformity in salad).
 After zucchini and squash are cut, set aside.